abrookins/andrewbrookins.com/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

 Imagine for a moment that the statement is true.
 You're an old woman looking back at her life.
 You did many things, but you didn't achieve true greatness.

 How did that feel?
 If it didn't bother you at all, then my work is already done.
-Otherwise, we are going to examine very closely the suffering that this idea can cause, and a way out.
+Otherwise, we are going to examine very closely the suffering that this idea can cause.

 ## Nothingness, the Eternal Soul, and Reincarnation